AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

 ## <a name="dashboard"></a>Dashboard

 * The Dashboard displays the current state of the system by showing a number of status parameters related to wagons, trains and grid jobs.
 Additionally, the user can see the summary of the last week: average completion time, number of finished trains and wagon tests.
+* Below, a display of the grid jobs state during the previous week is displayed, for every site.

 <div align="center">
 <img src="../images/dashboard.png" width="90%">